Nehimi/coffee-web/README.md

 python -m http.server 8000
 ```

-Then open `http://localhost:8000/Home.html` in your browser (or `index.html` if you rename the entry file).
+Then open `http://localhost:8000/index.html` in your browser.

 ## How to Contribute